BoHongtao/Admin-LTE/README.md

 3. create a virtual site by update nginx config or apache config;

-4. cd admin-lte/config , open update db.php; as you mysql-config update this file;
+4. cd admin-lte/config , open and update db.php; as you mysql-config update this file;

 5. open chrome and visit this virtual site ; enjoy it!!